Beta8397/virtual_robot/README.md

 (SwerveBot, DiffSwerveBot, etc) are available, but are currently disabled.
 They can be enabled by un-commenting the @Botconfig annotations in their configuration classes (package virtual_robot.robots.classes).

-Each robot can be thought of as 18 inches wide.
 There is a downward-facing color sensor in the center of each robot.
 A BNO055 IMU is also included.
 Each robot also has distance sensors on the front, left, right and back sides.
 A small green rectangle indicates the front of each robot.
-Wheel diameters are all 4 inches.
+Drive diameters are all 4 inches.
 For the robots with dead-wheel encoders (MecanumBot and XDriveBot), the forward-reverse encoder wheels are mounted 6 inches to the right and left of center, while the X-direction (i.e., right-left) encoder wheel is mounted at the center.
 The dead-wheels are two inches in diameter.
 Positioning of the dead-wheels can be changed easily in the robot configuration classes.

 The field can be thought of as 12 feet wide.
-The field graphic (currently the Freight Frenzy field) is obtained from a bitmap (.bmp) image.
+The field graphic (currently the Decode field) is obtained from a bitmap (.bmp) image.
 The color sensor detects the field color beneath the center of the robot.
 The field graphic is easily changed by providing a different .bmp image in the virtual_robot.config.Config class.
-The .bmp image is the freight_field648.bmp file in the virtual_robot.assets folder.
-If a different .bmp image is used, it must be at least as wide and as tall as the field dimensions (currently 648 x 648 pixels to fit on the screen of most laptops).
+The .bmp image is the decode648.bmp file in the virtual_robot.assets folder.
+Current field size is 648x648 pixels.
+If you need a smaller field size to fit on a laptop screen, go to the Config.java file and change both the FIELD_WIDTH and BACKGROUND values to reflect one of the other available field sizes (576, 504, 432).

 The Config class also allows selection between the use of "real" hardware gamepads versus a "virtual gamepad".

 In addition to the robot configurations described above, there is an additional configuration called